isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/Readme.md

 ### ✅ Option 1: Quick Setup (Automated)

 Ideal for a fast setup with minimal effort.
 You can run a single Notebook and it will install an end-to-end Fabric medaalion architecture with 275M rows of data for testing, demos and evaluation purposes.
+The Quick Setup will install everything including the Lakehouse Data Agent, but the Semantic Model Data Agent will need to be added manually.
+Currently the AI Instructions for the Semantic Model Data Agent require large semantic model storage format (a Workspace setting), and are still in Public Preview.
+We may add these instructions and the Semantic Model Data Agent to the Quick Setup once everything is generally available.

 Run a single notebook to set up the full environment with following components deployed: